Ifereimi Waqainabete

-Ifereimi Waqainabete is a Fijian politician and Member of the Parliament of Fiji who served as Minister for Health and Medical Services in the FijiFirst government from 2018 to 2022.
+Ifereimi Waqainabete is a Fijian politician and former Member of the Parliament of Fiji who served as Minister for Health and Medical Services in the FijiFirst government from 2018 to 2022.
 Before entering politics Waqainabete was a general surgeon in Fiji and associate professor of general surgery at Fiji National University, former president of the Fiji Medical Association, president of the Pacific Island Surgeons Association, and former chairman of Fiji Medicinal Board.
 He was on leave from his academic and surgical duties to partake in the 2018 elections as a candidate for the Fiji First Party.

 Early life

 Dr Waqainabete is from Moala, Lau in Fiji.
 His father was a PWD engineer and therefore his family moved a lot in his early school days.
 He attended primary schools at Draiba Fijian, New Farm State School in Brisbane, Australia and at Delainamasi Government school.
 He completed high school education from Lelean Memorial, Natabua High School, Labasa College and Nasinu Secondary.